-The overall fit is very good ($R^2 = .86$), and the quadratic and cubic coefficients differ in sign at a highly significant level.
-We therefore have reason to believe that H_t is not a monotone function, which is corroborating evidence against the contagion hypothesis.
+To test whether it is monotone nonincreasing, let us fit a cubic polynomial using OLS (the smooth line in Figure 6).
+The overall fit is very good ( $R^2 = 0.86$ ), and the quadratic and cubic coefficients differ in sign at a highly significant level.
+We therefore have reason to believe that $H_t$ is not a monotone function, which is corroborating evidence against the contagion hypothesis.
 Of course this is not the same as saying that there is no contagion effect, merely that this effect by itself is unlikely to have produced the Ryan and Gross data.

 Next let us consider the social influence and social learning models.
-Ryan and Gross argued that the balance of evidence from the survey suggested some form of learning by farmers: "In some sense the early acceptors provided a community laboratory from which neighbors could gain some vicarious experience with the new seed over a period of some years" (ibid, p.
-16).
+Ryan and Gross argued that the balance of evidence from the survey suggested some form of learning by farmers: "In some sense the early acceptors provided a community laboratory from which neighbors could gain some vicarious experience with the new seed over a period of some years" (Ryan and Gross 1943, 16).
 This is precisely the effect posited in the social learning model.
 Is social learning consistent with the shape of the curve?
 The answer is affirmative.
 Indeed the curve has two features that are quite typical of social learning models: there is a long slow start-up followed by very rapid acceleration.
-We remind the reader why this is so: in the early phases adoption is driven mainly by people who are already convinced that the new technology is a good idea but who may delay due to inertia; once this effect is overcome there is rapid acceleration caused by the accumulation of information provided by prior adopters, combined with the rising number of people at the margin who are persuaded by the new information.
+We remind the reader why this is so: in the early phases, adoption is driven mainly by people who are already convinced that the new technology is a good idea but who may delay due to inertia; once this effect is overcome, there is rapid acceleration caused by the accumulation of information provided by prior adopters, combined with the rising number of people at the margin who are persuaded by the new information.

 Unfortunately, the curve does not have enough data points to carry out tests of significance, but we can make a rough estimate of the relative acceleration rate in the following way.
-First compute the average slope over successive three-year intervals in order to smooth out the data.
-Then compute the relative acceleration rate as the ratio of successive slopes minus unity.24 The results are shown in table 1 for three different ways of grouping the data.
-In every case the relative acceleration rate rises sharply from the second to the third period.
-(Recall that in an exponential growth model the relative acceleration, it is certainly consistent with it.
+First, compute the average slope over successive three-year intervals in order to smooth out the data.
+Then, compute the relative acceleration rate as the ratio of successive slopes minus unity.
+The results are shown in Table 1 for three different ways of grouping the data.
+In every case, the relative acceleration rate rises sharply from the second to the third period.
+(Recall that in an exponential growth model the relative acceleration rate would be constant.)
+While this is not proof of superexponential acceleration, it is certainly consistent with it.